What is the first thing that comes to mind when you think of a ‘loser’?

 Added to this there is the historical confusion of how men should go about relating to women: from the Disney princess story of boy meets girl, to other fairytale beliefs (which they literally are) of how things ‘just happen’ between men and women.
 Which they never do.

 Then there are those guys who have given up on the dating game together.
 Men who have purposely opted out, and instead are content to prove themselves in other areas.
 Or not!

 The question is: Is this good?
 Is it good for the men involved, and for society as a whole?

 The Problem with Men Going Their Own Way (MGTOW)

-First when we talk about men who are not open to or don’t express a degree of interest in the opposite sex, and its wider implications we need to first understand the nature of this problem.
+First when we talk about men who are not open to or don’t express a degree of interest in the opposite sex, and its wider implications, we need to understand the nature of this problem.

 Whilst it is a matter that is impossible to fully deconstruct in the course of a few hundred words, it is important that we recognize that there is an ongoing problem when it comes to men and their ability and willingness to relate to women.
 And critically, to do so in a constructive way that aids their growth and development.

 The problem today is that men, owing to a variety of reasons have either opted out of the dating and relationship market or have given up on the idea altogether, despite desiring real companionship with the opposite sex.
 And that is the really sad part about this phenomenon of men going their own way or MGTOW as it is known.

 So before proceeding to study the individual and societal consequences that result from men going their own way, we need to identify some of the key factors that set this group of men apart.